How Zika virus causes microcephaly

 Using stem cells from human foetuses, NBRC scientist Pankaj Seth and colleagues tried to understand how proteins of the Zika virus affect properties of the cells during the baby’s development in the womb.
 In lab cultures, they over-expressed several Zika virus proteins in brain stem cells and studied the effect on the proliferation of the cells.
-The researchers noticed that out of all the viral proteins studied, the Zika virus Envelope (E) protein caused maximum increase in the number of cells.
+The researchers noticed that out of all the viral proteins studied, the Zika virus Envelope (E) protein caused maximum decrease in the number of cells.

 Seth’s Ph.D student Reshma Bhagat identified that the protein promoted premature but faulty formation of neurons, the functional units of the brain.
 “This suggested that E protein affects normal properties of brain stem cells and could be the reason behind Zika virus-induced small head size in babies,” she says.

 They collaborated with neuroscientist Jonaki Sen at the Indian Institute of Technology Kanpur to validate these findings in mouse pups.
 The team found that over-expressing the E protein in mouse foetuses while they were still in the wombs significantly decreased their brain stem cell numbers.